Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

 The single observation normalization method is included as \ref{sec:normalize_sample_func}.
 This method could then be applied to the entire dataset to form the input data of the deep learning model.
 The equations used in the normalization process are shown below.

 The target outputs could then be generated for the model.
 With a classification scheme, a series of bins could be used to determine the output.
-Each bin's ceiling was predefinedpre-defined to best separate the data.
+The ceiling of each bin was pre-defined in order to separate the data best.
 Since outputs tended to cluster around exponentials, the classification method would have to be designed such that similar power changes were still grouped together.
 The classification categories can be seen in Table \ref{tb:ori_dataset}.

 If all samples were properly classified, undersampling methods could be used.
 Undersampling is important for models which might have much more of one output than another.
 The model could preferentially select the more populated class resulting in underfitting.
 An undersampling method was applied to the generated dataset such that all output classes would have the same number of samples.
 The undersampling method is included as \ref{sec:undersample_from_forted_func}.